GohEeEn/Backgammon/README.md

 5. Click Browse
 6. Browse to the folder that contains all the content of the repository
 7. Select that folder
-8. Tick all the files (packages - game, gui, data_structures)
+8. Tick all the files
 9. Click finish
-10. Open and run main.java
+10. Open and run Backgammon.java

 ## Commands to play in this backgammon program :

 Commands  | Argument(s) | Description
 ----------|-------------|----------------------------------------------------------------------------------------------
-double    | null        | Command to activate doubling dice play cheat     | null        | Move all the checkers to defined pips (All the checkers to their corresponding home except 2 checkers on their ace points for each player) quit      | null        | Quit the game
+double    | null        | Command to activate doubling and re-doubling dice play cheat     | null        | Move all the checkers to defined pips (All the checkers to their corresponding home except 2 checkers on their ace points for each player) quit      | null        | Quit the game

-### Sprint 3 Requirements Done :
+### Sprint 4 Requirements Done :
-- [x] List the legal plays available to the current player as a menu (hits, bear offs and doubles)<br>
-- [x] Legal move selection by typing in a letter corresponding to the play (Typing a referencing <b>integer</b> instead) <br>
+- [x] Ask the players how many points they want to play to (set game point) <br>
-- [ ] Display all plays on board (display Bear Off play case didn't been done on time)<br>
+- [ ] Display the doubling cube, the match score and the match length on the board panel<br>
-- [x] Command 'cheat' to make the checkers to move to the following position<br>
-- [x] Notification to inform the user if no play is possible<br>
-- [x] When the user enters "quit", the program should terminate<br>
+- [x] Allow players to enter 'double' as a command before they enter a play, if doubling is illegal at that time , display an error message<br>
+- [x] Allow the player receiving the cube to accept or reject the double.
+If the double is accepted, update the doubling cube showing which player owns the cube.
+If the double is rejected, end the game and allocate the points to the winner<br>
+- [x] When the game is over, update the match score on the board and report the new match score on the information panel.
+Ask the players to press any key for starting the next game in the match<br>
+- [x] When the match is over, announce the winner and ask if the players want to play again (yes/no).
+If the user response is invalid, an error message should be displayed and the question should be asked again.
+If they choose to play again, the program should ask for the player names and match length again<br>
+- [x] Modify the 'cheat' command so that the board goes to a position where all of the checkers have been bore off except that both players should have two checkers on their own ace points
+- [x] The players should be able to enter 'quit' as a command at any time to quit the program
 - [x] When the game is over, announce the winning player<br>